nodejs/node-gyp/README.md

 etc.), regardless of what version of node is actually installed on your system (`node-gyp` downloads the necessary development files for the target version).

+Still, some modules may fail to install under 0.11.x, so do try running a stable version of node if that is the case (0.10.x).

 #### Features:

  * Easy to use, consistent interface